elastic/kibana/src/plugins/telemetry/README.md

 - `async getIsOptedIn(): Promise<boolean>`:
   An async function that resolves into `true` if the user has opted into send Elastic usage data.
-  Resolves to `false` if the user explicitly opted out of sending usage data to Elastic or did not choose to opt-in or out yet after an minor or major upgrade.
+  Resolves to `false` if the user explicitly opted out of sending usage data to Elastic or did not choose to opt-in or out yet after a minor or major upgrade (only when previously opted out).

 ### Usage